mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 ## Inferential variance (uncertainty)

-Inferential variance is a focus of the *Swish* nonparametric statistical method [@swish] which we do not demonstrate here ...
+In this second to last section, we will briefly talk about how the inferential uncertainty as stored in the variance assay may be useful in practice.

+Many users may prefer to just work with the counts matrix, and not consider the inferential mean and variance.
+We have found that, globally, this may not lead to too much of a problem, but for certain genes, it may be important to use the inferential variance in cases where it may signal difficult to quantify genes.
+Inferential uncertainty for bulk and single cell RNA-seq differential expression was a focus of the *Swish* nonparametric statistical method [@swish] which we do not demonstrate here, but one can refer to the vignette of [swish](https://bioconductor.org/packages/swish) for more details (in particular the section on *alevin* data).

+Let's start by visualizing the uncertainty across all values in the
+matrix:

 ```r